CSVADFall23/shaokang/README.md

-## Student Sample
+## Shaokang

 Shaokang here.
-I love computer graphics.
+I love computer graphics, games and music.
 And I recommend using Typora for Markdown editing.